-(2) A local government is to give local public notice of any change to the date, time or place of a meeting referred to in subregulation (1);
+A local government is to give local public notice of any change to the date, time or place of a meeting referred to in subregulation (1);

-Failure to set and advertise Council's meeting dates will contravene the requirements of the Local Government Act 1995.
+Failure to set and advertise Council's meeting dates will contravene the requirements of th Local Government Act 1995.

+Financial/Budget Implications:

+Not Applicable.

+Policy implications:

+Not Applicable.

+Regional Significance:

+Not Applicable.

+Sustainability implications:

+Not Applicable.